Car Review

 Hybrid Honda coupes: haven’t we been here before?

 Its performance was tame and its life short, however, and it’s taken a decade for Honda to slot a coupe back into its global range.
-This simply isn’t an important market post-SUV, and the Prelude’s tame annual UK sales will likely place it far higher up the coupe sales charts than you dare imagine.
+This simply isn’t an important market post-SUV, and the Prelude’s tame annual UK sales target of 500 in the coming financial year will likely place it far higher up the coupe charts than you dare imagine.

 Its most like-for-like rival is the BMW 2 Series, which shifts over 3,000 units each year.
 There’s also the Ford Mustang and whatever coupe may (hopefully) be spun from Audi’s Concept C. Beyond that you’re more likely looking at soft-tops or used examples of a Supra or Alpine A110 for potential rivals.
-Slim pickings, so kudos must be given to this car’s mere existence.
+Slim pickings, so credit to Honda for this car’s mere existence.

 An Alpine, really?